Nexis-Network/homepage/content/docs/guides/read-replica-guide.md

 ---
-title: Working with Exzo Network read replicas
+title: Working with Nexis Network read replicas
-subtitle: Learn how to create and and manage read replicas in Exzo Network
+subtitle: Learn how to create and and manage read replicas in Nexis Network
 enableTableOfContents: true
 updatedOn: '2023-10-24T18:56:54.985Z'
 ---

-[Read replicas](/docs/introduction/read-replicas) are supported with the [Exzo Network Pro Plan](/docs/introduction/pro-plan).
+[Read replicas](/docs/introduction/read-replicas) are supported with the [Nexis Network Pro Plan](/docs/introduction/pro-plan).
 This guide will lead you through the process of creating and managing read replicas.

 The general methodology of using read replicas to segregate read-only work from your production database operations can be applied to a variety of uses cases, such as: